 Students may use electronic devices (cell phones, computers, and other communication devices) before and after school, during lunch, and during passing periods, provided that such use is in a safe, respectful, and responsible manner.
 Personal electronic devices are not to be used during instructional time unless approval has been given.
 Use of these devices outside of the classroom in common areas is permitted, provided it does not interfere with the school purpose or disrupt the learning environment.
+Volume on music devices should not be heard by others.

 Use of headphones/speakers is prohibited in hallways.
 Electronic recording devices are not to be used in a manner that is inappropriate or a situation not related to a school purpose or educational function.
 Using electronic devices to take pictures and record audio or video without permission could result in disciplinary action.
-Volume on music devices should not to be heard by others.

-Each teacher will determine if these devices will be used in the classroom.
+Teachers have the authority to regulate the use of electronic devices within their classrooms.
 If a teacher chooses to allow communication and/or music devices, the teacher will provide a written policy that all students in the classroom will follow.
 At any time, a teacher or staff member may request electronic devices to be turned off and put away.
 School personnel may take electronic devices from students who violate these guidelines and deliver them to Student Services.
 An administrator or designee may meet with the student and contact a parent.
 Devices delivered to Student Services by a school administrator/teacher must be picked up by the parent/guardian.